Nokia hits new low as Moody's cuts rating

 In the second quarter, when losses from the phone business could widen, the firm is also due to pay out dividends of around 750 million.

-The stock had already crashed more than 50 percent since Nokia announced in February 2011 that it was dropping its own Symbian operating software and switching to the largely untried Windows Phone system developed by Microsoft.
+The stock had already crashed more than 50 percent since Nokia announced in February 2011 that it was dropping its own Symbian operating software and switching to the largely untried Windows Phone system developed by Microsoft (MSFT.O).

 Sales of Symbian phones have been falling faster than originally expected, and sales of new Windows phones have yet to make up for those losses.